 This is the common dish for Dubliners on a Saturday night before they "hit the tiles" (go out).
 It is a good basic dish consisting of chopped sausages and bacon cooked together with onions and the ubiquitous potatoes in beef stock.
 Filling, satisfying and guaranteed to provide a good basis for the drinks to follow.
 It is also easy to make in quantities and can be reheated the next day.Continue to 9 of 10 below.

 09 of 10

 The typical Irish vernacular for a sandwich, encompassing anything from the factory-produced, plastic-wrapped emergency rations available nearly everywhere to the freshly made platters at O'Brien's.
-All sorts of weird and wonderful ingredients make up the filling, from the old favorite "ham & cheese" to the pedestrian "stuffing & coleslaw".
+All sorts of weird and wonderful ingredients make up the filling, from the old favorite "ham & cheese" to "stuffing & coleslaw".

 10 of 10

 Soup of the Day

 Advertised nearly everywhere, usually served with bread and butter and a very good value snack at lunchtime.
 In a typical Irish way the question "What is the soup of the day?" will, in nine out of ten cases, be answered with a shrug and "vegetable."